- Download our Moving to Qatar Guide (PDF)

 Health insurance in Qatar

-Given that treatment costs can accumulate quickly, expats are advised to have some sort of insurance.
-When exploring various insurance programmes, expats should check what each one encompasses and ensure the extent of their coverage.
+Given that treatment costs can accumulate quickly, expats are advised to have some sort of health insurance.
+When exploring various health insurance programmes, expats should check what each one encompasses and ensure the extent of their coverage.

 Expats moving to Qatar should make an effort to have their sponsor/employer include private health insurance in their contract.
 This coverage, in addition to the basic health card, will ensure that all their healthcare concerns are covered while living in Qatar.

 Pharmacies and medicines in Qatar

 There are plenty of pharmacies available, some of which are open 24 hours or otherwise late into the night.
 Most stock a good range of products, although it’s always a good idea to bring a small supply of any essential medication from home until its availability in Qatar can be confirmed.